Krenvirshi "Lodki" s Kashkaval

 Notes

-Summer savory (chubritsa) provides the distinct, aromatic hit that defines this dish.
-If you absolutely cannot find it, substitute a half teaspoon of dried oregano mixed with a pinch of dried thyme, but seek out the real thing for true authenticity.
+Dried summer savory (chubritsa) is the defining aromatic signature here.
+If it is absolutely unavailable, substitute a half teaspoon of dried oregano mixed with a tiny pinch of dried thyme.

 From Cook Bulgarian in America.